+As indicated, the procurement of an EPC Contractor and Consultant was completed in June 2019.
+The project contractor is Elecnor SA of Spain with Tractabel Engineering of Germany as the Owner's Engineer.
 VRA includes environmental, health and safety management requirements in the bid documents as part of the contractual clauses for the project.
-The EPC Contractor is required to provide a Health & Safety Plan, an Environmental Protection Plan as well as a Quality Assurance Plan as part of the bidding documents, and this has been done by the successful bidder and is to be monitored during project construction.
+The EPC Contractor is required to provide a Health & Safety Plan, an Environmental Protection Plan as well as a Quality Assurance Plan as part of the bidding documents, and this has been done by the Elecnor SA and is to be monitored during project construction.

 The Health & Safety Plan establishes the details of the Contractor's overall responsibilities for security services, access control, construction traffic, road usage, construction fencing, security and safety, including protocols for coordination and communication with VRA on such matters.
-In addition, this ESIA Report and its permitting requirements shall form part of the Contract documents for the Contractor.
-Subsequently, the contractor will be required to implement the measures proposed in this ESIA and this will be agreed as part of their contracts.
+In addition, this EIA Report and its permitting requirements shall form part of the Contract documents for the Contractor.
+Subsequently, the contractor will be required to implement the measures proposed in this EIA and this will be agreed as part of their contracts.